 IT’S GRAVITY! by Alan Gordon I. [Swing tempo] WHEN A MASSIVE BLACK HOLE LIKES ANOTHER BLACK HOLE VERY, VERY MUCH, THEY CIRCLE FOR EONS, THEN THEY TOUCH.
 IT’S GRAVITY!
 AND WHEN THOSE HOLES ARE DONE, THEN THE TWO BECOME ONE, AND FROM THIS COSMIC EMBRACE COMES A RIPPLE THROUGH THE FABRIC OF SPACE.
 IT’S GRAVITY! […]

-Coming soon!
-My Kleban Prize-winning script for “The Usual” will be in Volume 2 of Williamston Anthology: 10 Years of Original Theatre.
+My Kleban Prize-winning script for “The Usual” is in Volume 2 of Williamston Anthology: 10 Years of Original Theatre.
+Buy it here!

 I’m a guest blogger for B.K.
 Stevens’ “First Two Pages” series.